Royal Malay Regiment: Battalions

 The RAMD has a total of 27 battalions.
-21 of these are standard light infantry battalions, with two roled as mechanised infantry and three as parachute infantry.
+21 of these are standard light infantry battalions, with three roled as mechanised infantry and three as parachute infantry.
 The final battalion is a support unit.

 1st Battalion Royal Malay Regiment

-The 1st Bn Royal Malay is the most senior infantry battalion of the Regiment.
+The 1st Bn Royal Malay is the most senior infantry battalion of the regiment and the first to be raised.
 This was also the battalion group to which Lieutenant Adnan Bin Saidi was posted.
 In 2008, the 1st Battalion became the first all-Muslim unit to provide the Queen's Guard at Buckingham Palace as well as the first guard from a nation that was not a Commonwealth realm.
-Its primary role is as the foot guards unit stationed at the Istana Negara in Kuala Lumpur, the national capital city, as well as in the premises of the Ministry of Defence Building.
-Primarily the battalion's responsibilities are to perform public duties within the capital in support of ceremonial events.
+Its primary role is more towards ceremonial functions, as the representative of the nation's defence element in becoming the guard of honour during a state visit.
+They are tasked to guard the National Palace in Kuala Lumpur as well as the premises of the Ministry of Defence Building.
+Primarily the battalion's responsibilities are to perform public duties within the capital in support of state-ceremonial events.

 5th Battalion Royal Malay Regiment

-5 Bn Royal Malay regiment was an Allied regiment of the King's Own Scottish Borderers Regiment (KOSB) of the British Army.
+5 Bn Royal Malay was an Allied regiment of the King's Own Scottish Borderers Regiment (KOSB) of the British Army's defunct Scottish Division.
 The Alliance was formed during 1st Bn KOSB's service in Malaya during the Malayan Emergency.
 Several traditions of KOSB are retained by the 5 Bn.
-The shoulder flash of officers and men of 5 Bn follows the regimental colours of KOSB.
+The shoulder flash of officers and men of 5 Bn follows the regimental facing colours of KOSB.

-5 Bn also maintains the tradition of having a bagpipe platoon.
-The tradition started when an officer of KOSB was seconded to 5 Bn Royal Malay in 1953.
-5 Bn have just then formed a pipe platoon.
-The Scottish officer introduced the bagpipe and helped train the pipers, and the bagpipe platoon was formed.
-To this day, the bagpipe platoons of both battalions maintained their alliance.
-The bagpipe platoon has, in the past, been invited to attend the Edinburgh Festival.
+5 Bn also maintains the tradition of having a pipe band.
+The tradition started when an officer of KOSB was seconded to 5 Bn Royal Malay in 1953, having raised its drumline during the battalion's formation.
+The Scottish officer introduced the bagpipe and helped train the pipers for the pipe band.
+Up until the disbandment of what was then the 1st Battalion (Royal Scots Borderers) of the Royal Regiment of Scotland in 2021 to form part of the Ranger Regiment of the British Army, the pipe bands of both infantry battalions maintained their alliance for 68 years - a tradition thus continued by the remaining pipes and drums of said regiment today.
+The 5th Battalion Pipes and Drums, in the past, been invited to attend the Edinburgh Festival.
 The last time 5 Bn attended the festival was in January 1990, celebrating the KOSB's 300th anniversary.